What to Consider Before Wisdom Teeth Removal

 - How long will the procedure take?

-- What are the possible risks and complications of your specific operation?
+- Are there possible risks and complications of your specific operation?

-- What special steps will you need to follow during the recovery period?
+- Are there special steps will you need to follow during the recovery period?

 - What is the follow-up routine after the surgery?

 - Are there any medications that I will be prescribed following the surgery?
 If so, what side-effects/known interactions with my other medications should I know about?

 Dr. Christopher Johnson, DMD, FACS is a respected, accomplished, and qualified oral surgeon who handles all dental surgeries including tooth removal.
 His customer-centered approach and the use of cutting-edge tools and techniques for the procedure have a calming effect on his patients.
 Also, he works with qualified and equally friendly staff.
 If you have questions about wisdom teeth removal or any other oral surgery, call Dr. Christopher for a free consultation with one of Central Florida’s most trusted oral and maxillofacial surgeons.

 What You Need to Know About the Procedure

 The oral surgeon will do an oral examination to determine the extent of the damage.
 You will also get the pre-surgery guidelines such as not eating or drinking before the procedure.

 You might stop taking medical prescriptions as they might interfere with the medical procedure.
 One also learns what to do post- surgery for a quick recovery period.